ihqs/ContactBundle/Resources/doc/index.rst

             email:
                 recipients: cont@ct.me

+It you want to use a custom template/view instead of the default one (IHQSContactBundle:Contact:form.html.twig), you can add the view parameter with the name of your view.
+Example:

+	ihqs_contact:
+	    contact:
+	        form:
+				view:               CompanyExampleBundle:Contact:form.html.twig

 # Using Akismet for Spam Detection

 skip the step if you dont want to check for spam, by default no spam will be detected.